Leadership is necessary.

-In LGBT communities, the resistance to lead can also stem from a fear of being attacked, marginalized by heterosexual people or by other LGBT people.
-Wide-spread homophobia and internalized homophobia have both ended up targeting LGBT people who put forth their ideas and seek to garner support from others in enacting them.
-In the Midwest, sometimes the urge to lead is also thwarted by regional biases that suggest real leadership is found on the East Coast and West Coast of the US; some of us have been made to feel small by this huge social limit.
+In LGBTQ communities, the resistance to lead can also stem from a fear of being attacked or marginalized by heterosexual people or by other LGBTQ people.
+Widespread homophobia and internalized homophobia have both ended up targeting LGBTQ people who put forth their ideas and seek to garner support from others in enacting them.
+In the Midwest, the urge to lead is sometimes also thwarted by regional biases that suggest real leadership is found on the East Coast and West Coast of the US; some of us have been made to feel small by this huge social limit.

 But there’s a real advantage in having the leadership responsibility clearly designated.
-Leadership is necessary, that the leadership function must be filled.
+Leadership is necessary, and the leadership function must be filled.
 The more people who consider leading, the better.

 While some argue that great leaders are just born that way, it is also widely agreed that solid leadership is also developed, supported, and cultivated.

-At Diverse & Resilient, we have worked hard to develop leaders to find their power and exercise it on behalf of LGBT communities.
-From our program advisory committees and health promoters to our staff and Board of Directors, we work to make big things happen in Wisconsin’s LGBT communities.
+At Diverse & Resilient, we have worked hard to develop leaders to find their power and exercise it on behalf of LGBTQ communities.
+From our program advisory committees and health promoters to our staff and Board of Directors, we work to make big things happen in Wisconsin’s LGBTQ communities.

 Learn more about our programs related to cultivating leaders: